Pharmaceutical OSD and API

 To learn more about roll compaction equipment for pharmaceuticals that integrates with Matcon powder handling systems, visit the Fitzpatrick website via the button below.

-How to Blend Different Batch Sizes Using the Same Equipment
+How Do You Blend Different Batch Sizes Using the Same Blender?

-When designing a new pharmaceutical plant or extension, another key consideration is blending method.
+When designing a new pharmaceutical plant or extension, blending method is a key consideration.

-Careful consideration needs to be made to cover all eventualities of batch size.
+Careful thought needs to cover all eventualities of batch size.
 How are you accommodating your smallest batch and your largest batch?
-If you're not careful you could end up needing to buy 3 or 4 blenders, each of which will need its own space within your facility.
+Without proper planning, you could end up needing to buy 3 or 4 blenders, each of which will need its own dedicated space within your facility.

-Failing to get a balance between the size and number of blenders could mean increased quality control checks (and cost).
+Failing to get a balance between the size and number of blenders could mean increased quality control checks and added cost.

-Many companies have understood the conceptual advantages of using a decoupled IBC system, yet continue to use conventional butterfly or slide-valve IBC technology.
-This works well for some companies, but for others who have particularly free-flowing powder blends that are difficult to handle, they are hugely disappointed with the performance achieved.
-The cost implications of a failed or recalled batch can be huge.
+Many companies understand the advantages of using an IBC system, yet continue to use conventional butterfly or slide-valve IBCs.
+This does work well for some companies, but for others who have particularly challenging powder blends that are difficult to handle, the performance achieved can be disappointing.
+The cost of a failed or recalled batch can be substantial.

 Explore discharge valve choices and how to control free-flowing powders in your pharmaceutical equipment.

 Segregation of powders can lead to spoilt product and wasted materials.
-Equipment selection can have a huge impact on eliminating powder control issues.
+Equipment selection has a significant impact on eliminating powder control issues.

-As you start to investigate which IBC is the better option for you, don't be driven by price alone.
-What initially looks like a cheaper option may not give you the performance you ultimately need.
-It is worth doing your research and understanding the benefits and limitations of the different types of IBC on the market today.
-We have created a handy checklist of the types of questions to ask when making that selection.
+As you investigate which IBC is the best option, do not be driven by price alone.
+What initially looks cheaper may not give you the performance you ultimately need.
+It is worth doing your research and understanding the benefits and limitations of the different types of IBC available.

-Choosing the right type of IBC for your business depends upon a number of factors, follow this link to learn about key equipment considerations, especially if you have a product that is prone to segregation.
+Choosing the right type of IBC for your business depends upon a number of factors particularly if you have a product that is prone to segregation.
+Learn more about key equipment considerations for preventing powder segregation.

-'Hammer-rash' or 'Bin-rash' is the term used to describe the hammer pattern left when operators bang the side of the bin to dislodge powders that haven't discharged properly.
+Hammer-rash or Bin-rash is the term used to describe the hammer pattern left when operators bang the side of the IBC bin to dislodge powders that have no't discharged properly.

-In addition to 'Bin-rash', we've also seen operators fully clothed in hazard suits rodding the product out through the container inlet to get it all out.
+In addition to Bin-rash, it is not uncommon to see operators fully clothed in hazard suits manually rodding product out through the container inlet to clear a blockage.

 Find out how to get better powder flow with Cone Valve technology.

-All facilities that handle powders will have had to deal with ‘difficult’ or cohesive powders.
+All facilities that handle powders will have experienced cohesive or difficult powders at some point.

 These common issues often require operator intervention, such as ‘rodding’ or ‘hammering’.
-But have you ever calculated how much valuable time is lost, or the damage it does to the powder and equipment - not to mention the GMP risks involved!
+But valuable time is lost, and this does damage to the powder and equipment, not to mention the GMP risks involved.

-With regular manual intervention, it is not accurately known what capacity of valuable powder ingredients is lost each year, simply due to the loss of blend uniformity or manual intervention during the manufacturing cycle.
+It is not accurately known how much valuable powder ingredient is lost each year, simply due to the loss of blend uniformity from manual intervention during the manufacturing cycle.

-These costly issues can be reduced significantly by selecting the appropriate powder handling system.
-The Matcon Cone Valve is designed so that, upon discharge, all the material in the container moves at the same rate across the whole container, creating uniform flow – no stagnant material, no rat-holing and a first in-first out sequence of material movement.
+These costly issues can be reduced by selecting the right powder handling system.
+The Matcon Cone Valve IBC is designed so that, upon discharge, all the material in the container moves at the same rate across the whole container, creating uniform flow with no stagnant material, no rat-holing and a first in-first out sequence of material movement.

-Read our blog on avoiding powder segregation & bridging to discover the Matcon solution that will reduce your cost per kilo.
+Read our blog on avoiding powder segregation & bridging to find the Matcon solution that will reduce your cost per kilo.

 IBC Systems for Manufacturing Pharmaceuticals

-Matcon has worked with both OSD and API pharmaceutical manufacturers across the globe and has proven experience providing material handling solutions.
+Matcon has worked with both OSD and API pharmaceutical manufacturers across the globe and has proven experience providing material handling solutions that meet the demands of heavily regulated production environments.

 RECOMMENDATIONS